Li-Jinjie/Li-Jinjie.github.io/_ProjectsBlogs/Design and optimization of helicopter remote grab system.md

   - CADC
 ---
 ## Overview
+This project is designed for the Simulative Search and Rescue project in the 2017 China Aeromodelling Design Challenge (CADC) competition.

-The project requires us to perform the following functions: the model helicopter takes off from the take-off and landing area, flies to the relief material storage area, and then finds, selects, and automatically picks up a specific relief material by image equipments on the helicopter.
+The competition requires us to achieve the following functions: the model helicopter should takes off from the take-off and landing area, flies to the relief material storage area, and then finds, selects, and automatically picks up a specific relief material by image equipments on the helicopter.
 After flying over the obstacle, the rescued material will be placed on the particular objects in the area to complete a search and rescue mission.
 The cycle continues until the end of the round (5 mins).
 The team who accomplishes the task most quickly and accurately is the winner.

+This is not an open source program.

 ## Achievements